By Paula Rodriguez de la Vega

 The goal of xeriscaping is to create a visually attractive landscape that uses plants selected for their water efficiency.

 A plant that's satisfied getting most of the water it needs from natural rainfall will require a lot less work from you.
 For water-thrifty perennials, choose varieties that are native to your area (or a region with a similar climate).
 These plants will be naturally adapted for your local climate and soils.
 For example, a plant that thrives on the coast will require lots of additional water in the much drier conditions of the Okanagan.
-But if you choose drought tolerant plants that naturally thrive in this arid valley, then they will do beautifully in your home landscape.
+But if you choose drought-tolerant plants that naturally thrive in this arid valley, then they will do beautifully in your home landscape.

-An established, properly maintained xeriscape needs about one-third the water of a traditional turf-based landscape.
+An established, properly maintained xeriscape needs about one-third of the water of a traditional turf-based landscape.
 Some xeric plants require almost no supplemental watering once they are established.

 Contrary to popular misconception, xeriscape does not mean rock and a cactus.
 The Okanagan has a wonderful variety of water-wise plants.
 Some of these plants are perfect for adding year-round greenery and texture.
 Other native plants are great for adding a splash of seasonal colour.
 A properly planned xeriscape can offer brilliant colour from April through October.